deep-stack/go-ethereum/statediff/README.md

 `--statediff.writing` is used to tell the service to write state diff objects it produces from synced ChainEvents directly to a configured Postgres database
 `--statediff.workers` is used to set the number of concurrent workers to process state diff objects and write them into the database
-`--statediff.db` is the connection string for the Postgres database to write to `--statediff.dbnodeid` is the node id to use in the Postgres database `--statediff.dbclientname` is the client name to use in the Postgres database
+`--statediff.db` is the connection string for the Postgres database to write to `--statediff.db.init` indicates whether we need to initialize a new database; set true if its the first time running the process on a given database
+`--statediff.dbnodeid` is the node id to use in the Postgres database `--statediff.dbclientname` is the client name to use in the Postgres database